WillJDunn/genetic-algorithm/README.md

 ## Phenotype / Genotype / Chromosome

 The **Phenotype** is the term we give for the real life problem.
-This would be the list of jokes described previously
+This would be the list of jokes described previously.

 A **Genotype** is the computer representation, where we code the phenotype as an array or similar type of object.
 Internally we store this as an arraylist of Item objects.